UnfriendlySpider/How_to_Poster/Paper When the Post(er)-Man Rings Twic.md

 | Acknowledgments    | This section should acknowledge any individuals or institutions that contributed to the research. |
 | Contact Information| Providing contact information allows interested viewers to reach out for further discussion or collaboration. |

-The Important Aspects of a Poster, as for a presentation, is to tell a story.

 ### Design Principles
-The design of a scientific poster plays a crucial role in its effectiveness.
-A well-designed poster can enhance readability, highlight key information, and engage the audience.
-Here are some design principles to consider:

 |             | Description |
 | ----------- | ----------- |